paleobiologycitationhelper/ghost-citations/pan-2020/index.md

 **Pan, Y., Zheng, W., Sawyer, R.H., Penney, D., Thomas, A.L., McNamara, M.E., Benner, S.A., Wang, M., Fang, X. and Zheng, X., 2020.
 Molecular evidence for the evolution of structural coloration in birds. *Nature Communications*, 11(1), p.1167.**

 ## Note:
 This frequently used citation in academic studies and papers does not correspond to any publication in *Nature Communications* or elsewhere.
 No article with this title and author list exists in any bibliographic database, and DOI searches return no results.
-The intended most likely citation is to the following paper by Vinther et al.
+The obvious intended citation is to the following paper by Vinther et al.

 ## Likely Intended Citation:
 **Vinther, J., Briggs, D.E.G., Clarke, J.A., Mayr, G., and Prum, R.O.
 (2010).**